 Understanding the basics: what is an online service platform?

 Before you create your own website, it’s vital to know what an online service platform (service website) is.
 It’s a digital space that allows for interactions between service providers and customers.
 Essentially, it serves as an arena where visitors can discover and learn about your services.
 This type of website allows you to share positive reviews, highlight your expertise (such as your certifications, media reports, prior clients, or results achieved for your clients), and begin the process of gaining customers (lead generation).
+If you’re interested in expanding your online presence further, you can consider exploring marketplace platform development services to enhance your digital offerings.

 Examples of popular online platforms for selling services range from third-party platforms including social media sites like Facebook and dedicated e-commerce websites such as Amazon.
 Having this basic understanding helps you decide if creating your own website is right for you.